If you want to study abroad senior year, you've got a few hoops to jump. Here's our best advice:

 One day you’re standing in the doorway of your first college dorm room, the next, you’re seeing how precariously you can pile trash in your trashcan and looking at your final year as a university student.
 You’ve accomplished so much over these past years (you’re basically an Olympic trash-stacker), but there was just one item on your bucket list that you never quite got to: studying abroad.

 They say it can’t be done.
 They say it’s too difficult, too far from home, or too close to that moment you’ll be walking across the stage to pick up your diploma…but guess what?
 They’re wrong; you can study abroad your senior year!
-And we’re here to tell you how.
+Here are a handful of things to consider:

 Talk to your academic advisor.

-First things first: make an appointment with your academic advisor.
+First things first: make an appointment with your academic advisor to discuss your study abroad senior year possibilities.
 Before you step foot into your study abroad office, you have to make absolutely sure that you can fit it into your academic schedule.
 Making a physical, written-out checklist of all your required courses for your major(s) and/or minor(s) always helps!

 Oftentimes, credits that you take while abroad can apply to your major.
 If they do not, but you’ve completed almost all of your required courses, you can simply take a semester of electives and just enjoy learning for the fun of it!